Pub/Sub

 For example, to create a topic with events about user signups:

-import { Topic } "encore.dev/pubsub" export interface SignupEvent { userID: string; } export const signups = new Topic<SignupEvent>("signups", { deliveryGuarantee: "at-least-once", });
+import { Topic } from "encore.dev/pubsub" export interface SignupEvent { userID: string; } export const signups = new Topic<SignupEvent>("signups", { deliveryGuarantee: "at-least-once", });

 Publishing events